dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

   "version": 1,
   "locktime": 0,

-  //List of transaction inputs, that is, references to transaction outputs which are spent with this tx:
+  /* List of transaction's inputs, that is, references to the outputs of transactions which are spent with this transaction: */
   "vin": [
     {
       "txid": "e5af0f5993d64e68c655e3ca9309d5fd4f10906032ab587fc2142673a3a73109",